MonikaSzucs/comp-3015-php/Class-8/README.md

 ● What HTTP data is encrypted when using HTTPS?

+When using HTTPS (HTTP Secure), which is based on either SSL (Secure Sockets Layer) or TLS (Transport Layer Security), the following HTTP data is encrypted to ensure confidentiality and security:

+Request and Response Headers:

+Request Headers: Headers such as Host, User-Agent, Referer, Cookie, etc., which are sent by the client (e.g., web browser) to the server.
+Response Headers: Headers such as Server, Content-Type, Set-Cookie, etc., which are sent by the server to the client in response to the request.
+Request and Response Body:

+Request Body: Data sent by the client to the server in methods like POST, PUT, or PATCH.
+This includes form data, JSON payloads, file uploads, etc.
+Response Body: Data sent by the server back to the client in response to the request.
+This includes HTML content, JSON responses, file downloads, etc.
+URL Paths and Query Parameters:

+The path and query parameters of the URL (e.g., https://example.com/path/to/resource?param1=value1&param2=value2) are encrypted.
+This ensures that the entire URL is protected from eavesdropping.
+Cookies:

+Cookies sent between the client and server are encrypted.
+This includes both the cookies set by the server (Set-Cookie header) and those sent back to the server with subsequent requests (Cookie header).
+Any Other HTTP Data:

+Any other data transmitted over the HTTP connection, including headers, bodies, and parameters, is encrypted to prevent interception and tampering.

 ● What is a digital certificate used for?

+In PHP and more broadly in web applications, digital certificates serve several crucial purposes related to security and authentication.
+Here are the primary uses of digital certificates:

+Authentication: Digital certificates are used to authenticate the identity of entities (such as websites or servers) on the internet.
+They provide a means for clients (such as web browsers) to verify that they are communicating with the intended and legitimate server.
+This helps prevent man-in-the-middle attacks where an attacker could intercept and manipulate communication between the client and server.

+Encryption: Digital certificates are used to establish secure encrypted connections over the internet.
+They enable the use of protocols like HTTPS (HTTP Secure), which encrypts data exchanged between a client and server to ensure confidentiality.
+Encryption prevents eavesdropping and ensures that sensitive information (such as login credentials, payment details, and personal data) remains private during transmission.

+Integrity: Digital certificates include digital signatures that ensure data integrity.
+By signing data with a private key associated with the certificate, servers can prove that the data has not been altered or tampered with since it was signed.
+Clients can verify the integrity of received data by using the public key contained in the certificate to verify the digital signature.

+Trust: Digital certificates are issued by trusted Certificate Authorities (CAs).
+These CAs are responsible for verifying the identity of the certificate holder before issuing a certificate.
+Web browsers and other clients trust certificates issued by well-known CAs that are included in their trusted root certificate stores.
+This trust relationship ensures that clients can rely on the authenticity and security of the websites they visit.

 ● When using TLS, what properties does the secure channel provide?

+When using TLS (Transport Layer Security), the secure channel it provides ensures several important properties that are essential for secure communication over the internet:

+Encryption: TLS encrypts the data exchanged between the client and server, ensuring confidentiality.
+This means that if intercepted by an unauthorized party, the encrypted data cannot be read without the decryption key.

+Authentication: TLS provides mechanisms for both server and, optionally, client authentication:

+Server Authentication: The server presents its digital certificate to prove its identity to the client.
+The client verifies the authenticity of the certificate using a chain of trust leading back to a trusted Certificate Authority (CA).
+Client Authentication (optional): In some cases, TLS can also authenticate the client to the server using client certificates.
+This ensures that the server knows the client's identity as well.
+Integrity: TLS ensures that the data transmitted between the client and server is not altered or tampered with during transmission.
+This is achieved through the use of Message Authentication Codes (MACs) and cryptographic hash functions.

+Forward Secrecy: TLS supports forward secrecy, which means that even if an attacker were to obtain the server's private key in the future, they would not be able to decrypt past communications.
+This is achieved through the use of ephemeral key exchange mechanisms like Diffie-Hellman (DH) or Elliptic Curve Diffie-Hellman (ECDH).

+Negotiated Cipher Suites: TLS allows the client and server to negotiate and agree upon a cipher suite to use for encryption and authentication during the TLS handshake.
+The chosen cipher suite dictates the encryption algorithm, key exchange method, and other cryptographic parameters used for secure communication.

+Secure Handshake: TLS includes a handshake protocol that securely establishes the parameters of the encrypted session before any application data is transmitted.
+This involves negotiating the encryption algorithms, exchanging cryptographic keys, and verifying the authenticity of the parties involved.

+Session Resumption: TLS supports session resumption mechanisms to speed up subsequent connections between the same client and server.
+This allows the parties to reuse previously established session parameters, reducing the overhead of performing a full TLS handshake.